 "His specialist field is performance practice", announced the Ponitz church musician Christoph Beyrer in his introductory greeting.
 And this was evident in Tim Rishton's concert.
-His immaculate playing was perfectly adapted to the action and playing style of the Ponitz organ, which he controlled from the very first note; if he did not necessarily use Silbermann's original registrations, he did maintain the accompanying strict performance practice.
+His immaculate playing was perfectly adapted to the action and playing style of the Ponitz organ, which he controlled from the very first note; while he did not use Silbermann's original organ bench, strict performance practice was produced from upon it.
 The tonal rendition of the individual compositions in the programme reflected above all the wonderful Principals and foundation stops of the Silbermann organ.

 This naturally benefited from the outset the character of the second Organ Sonate in C minor by Felix Mendelssohn Bartholdy.
 From the opening clearly-delineated declamatory passages to the lovingly long concluding chords many details were brought out with a certain English detatchment.
 From his English homeland he had included only one piece in the program, namely four movements from the Water Music by the adoptive Englishman Georg Friedrich Händel, originally composed for a royal boat trip on the Thames.
 These four movements acquitted themselves very distinctively on the Silbermann organ, above all the beautifully-played Air using the strong flute voices.
 The well-known Hornpipe also lost none of its effect, but could nevertheless have coped with a brisker speed.